AZimmerman13/capstone2/README.md

 | mist                         | 701        | mist           |
 | fog                          | 741        | fog            |

-weather_description and weather_id match nearly 1:1, and weather_main contains faily intuitive groupings of weather types.
+weather_description and weather_id match nearly 1:1, and weather_main contains fairly intuitive groupings of weather types.
 I opted to one-hot encode weather_main and discard the other two to minimize dimensionality.

 #### Correlation Matrices